Errorname/prisma-multi-tenant/docs/integrations/Apollo.md

 # Adding multi-tenancy to your Apollo app

-This document is a **tutorial** giving steps by steps instructions on how to add multi-tenancy to your [Apollo Server](https://www.apollographql.com/docs/apollo-server/) application, using [Prisma-multi-tenant](https://github.com/Errorname/prisma-multi-tenant).
+This document is a **tutorial** giving step by step instructions on how to add multi-tenancy to your [Apollo Server](https://www.apollographql.com/docs/apollo-server/) application, using [Prisma-multi-tenant](https://github.com/Errorname/prisma-multi-tenant).

 👉 Before starting, we assume you already have an Apollo Server application, as well as an initialized instance of [Prisma](https://www.prisma.io/).